pchorus/myfrontendstack.com/posts/using-angular-s-async-pipe-to-avoid-unsubscribe.md

 Most of the time, the service method that loads the data returns an observable.
 To get the observable's value, you need to call `subscribe()` on the observable.
 And everytime you call `subscribe()` you need to call `unsubscribe()` later on.
-This may be forgotten easily and is not really handy as well.
+This may be forgotten easily and is not handy as well.

 This blog post shows how to use observables in angular components without calling `subscribe()`.